vbianchi/Mentori/README.md

 * **Structured Planning:** The agent's "Chief Architect" (Planner) generates detailed JSON-based plans, including tool selection and expected outcomes for each step.
 * **Secure Sandboxed Workspaces:** Every task is assigned a unique, isolated directory, ensuring security and preventing state-collision between different tasks.
 * **Modular, "Plug-and-Play" Tools:** A flexible tool system allows for easy addition of new capabilities.
 Current tools include web search and a sandboxed file system (read, write, list).
-* **Modern Frontend:** A responsive user interface built with Vite and Preact for real-time streaming of the agent's thought process.
+* **Interactive Frontend:** A responsive user interface built with Vite and Preact that provides real-time visibility into the agent's operations.
+    * **Live Event Stream:** See the agent's thought process and actions as they happen.
+    * **Interactive Workspace:** Browse, view, and upload files directly within the agent's sandboxed workspace.
+    * **Artifact Viewer:** Click on generated files like code, markdown, or text to view their contents instantly.
+    * **Clipboard Integration:** Easily copy code blocks or other agent outputs with a single click.

 ## 3. Project Structure